Hensel minimality I: Examples of Hensel minimal structures

 By the first half of Lemma \ref{lem:lin an}, such a graph can be prepared by a finite set $C$ of elements that are algebraic over the field $F \le K'$ generated by $A$.
 Since such a set $C$ is contained in a finite $A$-definable set $C'$, we are done. \end{proof}

-\begin{cor}[Equi-characteristic $0$ examples] Let $K$ be a Henselian valued field of equi-characteristic $0$ in a language $\cL$.
-Then in each of the following cases, $\Th(K)$ is $\omega$-h-minimal. \begin{enumerate} \item $\cL$ is the pure valued field language $\Lval$. \item $\cL$ is the valued field language expanded by function symbols from a separated Weierstrass system $\cA$ and $K$ is equipped with analytic $\cA$-structure in the sense of \cite{CLip}. \end{enumerate} \end{cor}
+\begin{cor}[Equi-characteristic $0$ examples] Let $K$ be a Henselian valued field of equi-characteristic $0$ in a language $\cL$ containing the pure valued field language $\Lval = \{+,\cdot,\cO_K\}$.
+Then in each of the following cases, $\Th_{\cL}(K)$ is $\omega$-h-minimal. \begin{enumerate} \item $\cL$ is equal to $\Lval$. \item The $\cL$-structure $K$ is an expansion of the $\Lval$-structure by an analytic $\cA$-structure in the sense of \cite{CLip}, for some separated Weierstrass system $\cA$. \end{enumerate} \end{cor}

 \begin{proof} These are just examples of Theorem~\ref{thm:hmin analytic}, namely with $\cO_K = \cO_{K,\fine}$. \end{proof}